prussell21/sparkify-user-churn/docs/index.md

 #### Training

-Initial model training and prediction using the validation set and arbitrarily chosen hyper parameters.
+To start, initial model training and prediction was doen using the validation set and arbitrarily chosen hyper parameters.

 ##### Logistic Regression